trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Reviewing the page to the right, we can see all of the contract details necessary to get started.

-1. Above the chart next to the contract name, we can see the Symbol, “GCE”.
+1. Above the chart next to the contract name, we can see the Symbol, Ã¢â‚¬Å“GCEÃ¢â‚¬Â.
-2. On the left side of the web page, we can find the contract’s expiration date, June 30, 2026.
+2. On the left side of the web page, we can find the contractÃ¢â‚¬â„¢s expiration date, June 30, 2026.
-3. Equally important is the value on the right, “Market closes in 287 days.”
+3. Equally important is the value on the right, Ã¢â‚¬Å“Market closes in 287 days.Ã¢â‚¬Â
 4. The bolded excess on the top, 40,5000, indicates our strike price.
 This can be corroborated by the table on the left which acts like an Option  Chain table users may be more familiar with.

 While not explicitly stated in the web page, there are several details that may be inferred based on the information present:

-1. All ForecastEx contracts use the “OPT” security type, as mentioned in the [Contract Definition & Discovery](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#ec-contracts) section above.
+1. All ForecastEx contracts use the Ã¢â‚¬Å“OPTÃ¢â‚¬Â security type, as mentioned in the [Contract Definition & Discovery](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#ec-contracts) section above.
-2. The ForecastEx exchange value is always listed as “FORECASTX”.
+2. The ForecastEx exchange value is always listed as Ã¢â‚¬Å“FORECASTXÃ¢â‚¬Â.
-3. All currently offered Event Contracts are hosted in the United States of  America, and therefore will always use “USD” as their currency value.
+3. All currently offered Event Contracts are hosted in the United States of  America, and therefore will always use Ã¢â‚¬Å“USDÃ¢â‚¬Â as their currency value.
-4. “Yes” or “No” contracts are based on option rights, “Call” and “Put” respectively.
+4. Ã¢â‚¬Å“YesÃ¢â‚¬Â or Ã¢â‚¬Å“NoÃ¢â‚¬Â contracts are based on option rights, Ã¢â‚¬Å“CallÃ¢â‚¬Â and Ã¢â‚¬Å“PutÃ¢â‚¬Â respectively.